In recent years it has become increasingly common for architecture to build green and lush spaces in buildings. This building probably beats them all.

 In addition to the houses, the building will feature commercial spaces on the ground floor.
 Amenities include a fitness center, yoga studio, coworking area, pet spa and generous lounge.
 Residents will enjoy a rooftop community pool, spa, terrace and garden with picturesque views of the Rocky Mountains.
 Not bad.

 One River North it will also house 4 square kilometers (over 13.000 square feet) of open space, water features and even a four-story "footpath" walkway.
-A magnificent walk right inside this green heart that can be glimpsed between the cracks in the facade: a way of feeling at one with nature even inside a skyscraper.
+A magnificent stroll right inside this green heart that can be glimpsed between the cracks in the facade: a way of feeling at one with nature even inside a skyscraper.